TalkbackTutorial/Application/docs/README.md

   - After pulling from the GitHub repository, the program keeps crashing when it starts running.
 Steps to fix this include:
     - Go to TMTDatabase.kt file
     - Set the database version to 1

+## Repository management

+### Versioning

+We use a modified semantic versioning.
+A version consists of

+`X.Y.Z-labelA`

+Where:

+- `X` is for any significant, app-wide changes.
+Either:
+	- A major code restructuring/refactoring that disrupts existing developers, or
+	- Major visual change that might disrupt existing users.
+- `Y` is raised for any feature change, such as a new module.
+These should not be _breaking_ changes that disrupt users and/or developers.
+- `Z` is raised for each `X.Y` for any fixes, such as UI tweaks (which don't disrupt users or is fixing some problem) and bug fixes (e.g. fix a crash).

+### Pull requests

+#### Branching

+We used 4 tiers of branches:

+1. `main` - the branch for release-ready code (these can be betas, release candidates, and final releases)
+2. `develop` - the branch for collecting new features, fixes, and group contributions, such as sprint or team branches
+3. `sprintX` or `sprintX/teamY` branches - agile sprint branches, which can be broken down into team sprint branches which get merged into `develop`
+4. Ephemeral branches - examples are `feature/some-new-feature` and `fix/crash-on-start`.
+Valid initial segments are `feature`, `fix` and `improvement`
+	- `feature` is for new features
+	- `fix` is for bug and UI fixes
+	- `improvement` is for refinements on existing code/UI

+Tier 3 was specific to our initial work on this project - future developers don't need to continue using this tier.

+Tier 4 is encouraged if there is a large number of developers or if merge conflicts are expected to occur frequently.

 ## Additional notes for future developers